NorthboundTrain/jqg/README.md

-# `jqg` - search JSON using `jq`
+# `jqg` - search flattened JSON using `jq`

 [![BATS](https://github.com/NorthboundTrain/jqg/actions/workflows/bats.yml/badge.svg)](https://github.com/NorthboundTrain/jqg/actions/workflows/bats.yml)
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache_2.0-yellow.svg)](https://github.com/NorthboundTrain/jqg/LICENSE)
 ![GitHub all releases](https://img.shields.io/github/downloads/NorthboundTrain/jqg/total)

 JSON is an inherently hierarchical structure, which makes searching it for path information difficult.
-The `jqg` script flattens the hierarchical structure so that the path for each JSON end node is represented as a single string, thereby enabling easy searching and meaningful results.
+The JQG script flattens the hierarchical structure so that the path for each JSON end node is represented as a single string, thereby enabling easy searching and meaningful results.

-For searching, `jqg` uses the [PCRE](https://en.wikipedia.org/wiki/Perl_Compatible_Regular_Expressions) engine built into `jq`, which is much more powerful than `grep` or `egrep` (and it's certainly easier to use).
-For added flexibility, `jqg` can read from STDIN instead of from a file, allowing it to be used in pipelines, too.
+For searching, JQG uses the [PCRE](https://en.wikipedia.org/wiki/Perl_Compatible_Regular_Expressions) engine built into JQ, which is much more powerful than `grep` or `egrep` (and it's certainly easier to use).
+For added flexibility, JQG can read from STDIN instead of from a file, allowing it to be used in pipelines, too.
 Finally, there are many options to control what is searched and how, as well as the format of the output.

 ```none
 $ jq . odd-values.json